 Integrate CLIP into iOS

-I exported the Text Encoder and Image Encoder to CoreML model using coremltools library.
-The final models has a total file size of 300MB.
-Then, I started writing Swift.
+I exported the Text Encoder and Image Encoder to CoreML models using the coremltools library.
+The final models have a total file size of 300MB.
+Then, I started writing in Swift.

-Here is how to do inference with Text Encoder on Swift:
+Here’s how to perform inference with the Text Encoder in Swift:

 // Load the Text Encoder model.